ebridge/bridge-web/README.md

 Their [reference on yml](https://circleci.com/docs/2.0/writing-yaml/#section=configuration) is a good place to start if you've never used aliases.

 We define a lot of aliases e.g. `node-image: &node-image` and inject them (merge map) e.g. `<<: *[node-image]`

-# NPM Commands

-There are commands that should be consistent across all projects:

-- `npm start` command that should begin *local* development.
-- `npm run server` command that EBS will run to start the server.
-- `npm run deploy` is called via a Jake task after setting the correct EBS config to deploy to EBS.
-- `npm run build`: command to build project if project needs to be built.
-- `npm run lint`: command to lint project.
-- `npm run test`: command to run tests for project.